 ➡️ Click Here to find hotels near Sweetwater beach

-This is the only official nude beach on Crete and conveniently located close to the naturist resort Vritomartis (see further).
-There are sun beds and umbrellas available and there is a clothing optional tavern.
+This is the only official nude beach on Crete and is conveniently located close to the naturist resort Vritomartis (see further).
+There are sun beds and umbrellas available and there is a clothing-optional tavern.
 Many guests of Vritomartis spend their days at this beach, so there’s always a great naturist atmosphere.

 ➡️ Click Here to find other hotels near Filaki beach